Flying Sprints Guide + 3 Flying Sprints Workouts For All Runners

 This latter aspect of speed development is ultimately what distinguishes a flying sprint drill from flat sprints or accelerations.

-Most flying sprints are very short distances, with flying 10s, flying 20s, and flying 30s (flying sprints for 10m, flying sprints for 20m, and flying sprints for 30m) being the most common flying sprint workout distances for most athletes, even distance runners.
+Most flying sprints are very short distances, with repetitions of flying 10s, 20s, and 30-m sprints (flying sprints for 10m, 20m, and 30m) being the most common workout distances for most athletes, even distance runners.

 People running on a track.